GrahamOHagan/GrahamOHagan/README.md

 ### Hi there 👋

-I like: Cloud, Infrastructure as code, pipelines, automation, and generally coding!
+I am working as a Cloud Engineer and am into: IAC, Pipelines, Automation, and Coding in general!

 ---

 #### Skills
-- Python & Golang
+- Python, Golang, & Bash
 - Terraform
 - AWS
 - Serverless